reposense/RepoSense/docs/dg/styleGuides.md

 ```
 * If Javadoc is written for a method, all input parameters should be described in the Javadoc, either in the description or through `@param` tags.
   * If @param tags are used, they must be used for all parameters.
+  * This is not necessary (although still recommended) for methods with `@Override` annotations if Javadoc is used.
+However, if the method that is being overriden is part of your code and has Javadoc, all parameters must be described.

 Examples:
 ```